sriramlab/SCOPE/misc/assessment/README.md

 ### Contents

-+ `metrics.R` contains several of the scripts used to evaluate results
++ `metrics.R` contains several of the functions used to evaluate results
 + `visualize.R` contains an example for visualizing our results

 #### Metrics